-2.17 Budget proposals have been developed, following the same principles, for services within the remit of the other Service Committees.
+2.19 Budget proposals have been developed, following the same principles, for services within the remit of the other Service Committees.
+These savings are set out in Appendix B and are being considered in the January cycle at these Committees' meetings.
 Taken in total, it is projected that the savings proposals will allow the budget to be balanced over the three years 2021/22 to 2023/24.